HossamGhannam/Explore-US-Bikeshare-Data/README.md

 # Explore-US-Bikeshare-Data
 Overview
-In this project, you will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-You will write code to import the data and answer interesting questions about it by computing descriptive statistics.
-You will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.
+In this project, We will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+We will write a code to import the data and answer interesting questions about it by computing descriptive statistics.
+We will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

 # The Datasets